 Best pizza in Penticton

 There are plenty of places to get your pizza fix in Penticton.
-In this section, I’m going to share my favourite Penticton restaurants that specialize in pizza.
-I’ll share some takeout favourites in a future post.
+In this section, I’m going to share my favourite Penticton pizza restaurant.
+My other top pick, Bad Tattoo, recently closed and I am narrowing down other options to add to this post.

 Pizzeria Tratto Napoletana